ar-io/ar-io-sdk/README.md

 #### `getBalances()`

-Retrieves the balances of the ArIO process in `mIO`
+Retrieves the balances of the IO process in `mIO`

 <!--
 // ALM - A part of me wonders whether streaming JSON might be beneficial in the future